 In the world of business, success is usually measured in dollars and cents.
 After all, the more money you make, the more financially comfortable your family can become.
 As you continue to grow your business, however, you will need to figure out a way to guide and manage all of the assets you amass during your entrepreneurial career with a view to eventually passing it on to future generations.

 Our team of seasoned accountants often recommend that our small business entrepreneur clients consider creating a family office.
+This article will explore the family office tax structure.
 Our CPAs make this suggestion for a wide variety of different reasons, including:

 Over the years, our Atlanta small business tax specialists have counseled small business entrepreneurs on how to not lose thousands or even millions of dollars in taxes when passing wealth from one person to the next.
 Inheritance taxes, income taxes, and other hidden costs can quickly add up to take a significant chunk out of the value of your assets.